A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

-where the potential outcomes $Y_i(0)$ and $Y_i(1) $ can be taken as random or fixed depending on the approach taken, and $\P_\W[\cdot]$ and $\E_\W[\cdot]$ denote the probability and expectation taken conditionally for those units with $X_i\in \W$.
+where the potential outcomes $Y_i(0)$ and $Y_i(1) $ can be taken as random or fixed depending on the approach taken, $\P_\W[\cdot]$ and $\E_\W[\cdot]$ denote the probability and expectation taken conditionally for those units with $X_i\in \W$, and $N_\W$ is the number of units with $X_i\in \W$.
 The last expression after the equality sign indicates that $\theta_\mathtt{SRD}$ can be estimated from the data just like in the standard analysis of experiments, but using only units with score within the local randomization window $\W$.

 Figure \ref{fig:Local Randomization} showcases the local randomization framework, showing a local neighborhood around $\C$ defined by $\W$.
 The key idea is that there exists a neighborhood or window around the cutoff where the treatment assignment resembles what it would have been in a randomized experiment.
-Given this fact, we can simply estimate the treatment effect as-if this was an experiment for the units that fall within the local neighborhood around $\C$.
-As we discuss below, the analogy between RD local randomization and a true experiment is not perfect.
-The local randomization RD framework requires stronger assumptions than the continuity framework.
-However, local randomization methods are valid when the score is discrete, while continuity based methods may be invalid if the score is too coarse (Section \ref{sec:RD Analysis with Discrete Score}).
+Given this fact, we can simply estimate the treatment effect as if this was an experiment for the units that fall within the local neighborhood around $\C$.
+As we discuss below, the analogy between RD local randomization and a true experiment is not perfect, and the local randomization RD framework requires stronger assumptions than the continuity-based framework.
+However, local randomization methods are valid when the score is discrete, while continuity-based methods may be invalid if the score is too coarse (Section \ref{sec:RD Analysis with Discrete Score}).